TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 1. **The $2.00/lot rule is not optional.** Three accounts have been damaged or destroyed by ignoring it.
 No EA configuration compensates for oversized positions.

 2. **"I'll trim down to safety" doesn't work.** The spike always comes before the trimming is done.
-At 83K gross, trimming 20 lots every 10 seconds, it would take ~35 minutes of continuous trimming above 66% ML to reach 39K gross.
-The spread spike doesn't wait.
+Even with v1.415 dynamic lot sizing (aggressive closes with headroom), trimming requires sustained ML above the threshold — the spread spike doesn't wait.

 3. **Opening at max intensity above the rule is the fundamental error.** The entry rules say "gross set to equity / $2.00 on day one."
 Every position that exceeded this was liquidated.